Curved Door makes the connection at Hardy's Birthplace

 Architect: White Design Associates Ltd

-An impressive inward-curving sliding patio supplied by Balcony Systems is making the right connection for visitors to Dorset discovering more about the life and works of one of the nation's great authors and poets, Thomas Hardy.
+An impressive inward-curving sliding glass door supplied by Balconette is making the right connection for visitors to Dorset discovering more about the life and works of one of the nation's great authors and poets, Thomas Hardy.

 Measuring more than five metres across, the four-panel door has been installed at the £1 million Hardy's Birthplace Visitor Centre at Thorncombe Woods at Higher Bockhampton, near Dorchester, close to the cottage where Hardy was born and wrote some of his early novels.